holistics/dbml/README.md

 - `column_name` is stated in just plain text
 - column_name can be wrapped in a `double quote as "column_name"`

-**Table Alias:** You can alias the table, and use them in the references later on
+**Table Alias:** You can alias the table, and use them in the references later on.

     Table very_long_user_table as U {
         ...